Skip to Main Content

 Overview

 The Secretary of State maintains the Florida Administrative Code & Florida Administrative Register website.
-On the website you may
+On the website, you may

 • Search for proposed and final rules, notices, and references using a Basic or Advanced Search,